thisistegan/dptexamples/README.md

 # dptexamples

-Examples in Idris showcasing how dependent types can be used.
-Focused in particular on the effects library.
+Examples in Idris showcasing the use of dependent types.

+Focuses in particular on the Effects library.